28 Unique Things to Do in the West Midlands

 West Midlands FAQs:

-What is the West Midlands best known for?
+What is the West Midlands famous for?

 The West Midlands region is best known for its diverse geography, including the urban areas of Birmingham, Coventry, and Wolverhampton, as well as the rural counties of Herefordshire, Shropshire, and Worcestershire.
 It is renowned for its industrial heritage, including the historic city of Birmingham, and its scenic landscapes, such as Turners Hill and Barr Beacon.